 Pasta is not just pasta

-As is widely known, it was the early commercial traveller Marco Polo who brought pasta home from China.
+As is widely known, it was the early commercial traveler Marco Polo who brought pasta home from China.
 It is a little ironic that, of all people, the Venetians, who love risotto and gnocchi more than anything else, were the ones who made pasta popular in Italy.
 In northern Italy, homemade pasta is made from flour and eggs (one egg per 100g of flour), and from Tuscany towards the south, the pasta dough is mixed with flour and water.
-By the way, egg pasta goes really well with chanterelles.
+By the way, egg pasta goes well with chanterelles.
 Try it out!
 Here, I will share the vegan version of the recipe for the ribbon noodles with chanterelles with you.

 📖 Recipe